 While VEED offers convenient online frame rate adjustment, it comes with several limitations that users should consider.
 The most significant drawback is the watermark added to videos exported with the free plan, making them unsuitable for professional use.
 Additionally, free users face strict file size limits and processing queues, which can be frustrating for longer videos or batch processing.
 For frequent users or professional projects requiring high-quality results, these limitations might make VEED less ideal than standalone software solutions.

-If you want a powerful, open-source alternative to change video frame rate without compromising on quality, HandBrake stands out as an excellent choice.
+If you want a powerful, open-source alternative to change the frame rate of the video without compromising on quality, HandBrake stands out as an excellent choice.
 This free desktop application offers advanced control over video parameters, including precise frame rate adjustment capabilities.

 Although HandBrake is a powerful open-source tool, it does have some limitations when adjusting frame rates.
 The interface can be intimidating for beginners, with numerous technical settings that may overwhelm casual users.
 Unlike dedicated video editors, it lacks preview functionality for frame rate changes, meaning you can't see the results before completing the encoding process.
 The software also offers limited frame rate interpolation options, which may result in less smooth motion when converting between significantly different frame rates.